open-component-model/ocm/docs/reference/ocm.md

   - The docker configuration file at <code>~/.docker/config.json</code> is read to feed in the configured credentials for OCI registries.

+  - The npm configuration file at <code>~/.npmrc</code> is read to feed in the configured credentials for NPM registries.

 With the option <code>--cred</code> it is possible to specify arbitrary credentials